 History / social science honors-level courses

-Honors-level history / social science courses characteristically consist of courses in U.S. government, U.S. history, European history, world history, world cultures and historical geography.
-Such courses are expected to provide both breadth and depth of exploration in the subject area, and develop writing, research and analytical skills.
-The courses must offer content and/or experience that are demonstrably more challenging than what is offered through the regular college-preparatory course in the same field.
-Factors considered for these honors courses include, but are not limited to, the assignment and evaluation of one long or numerous short, challenging, and properly annotated, research papers and a comprehensive final examination.
+Honors-level history / social science courses typically consist of courses in U.S. government, U.S. history, European history, world history, world cultures and geography.
+Such courses are expected to provide both breadth and depth of exploration in the subject area and develop writing, research and analytical skills.
+The courses must offer content and/or experience that are demonstrably more challenging than what is offered through a regular college-preparatory course in the same field.
+Factors considered for these honors courses include, but are not limited to, the assignment and evaluation of one long or numerous short, challenging, and properly annotated research papers, and a comprehensive final examination.
 The use of college-level textbooks is encouraged.
 Regular college-preparatory courses in the subject area must be offered, as well.

 UC honors-level history / social science courses must also meet the general “a-g” honors-level course criteria.